Lachlan-Mayne/english-notes/Peter/Business.md

 - Maximising customer service

 **Identifying Target Markets:**
-- A target market is a group of consumers for whom a particular product has been de
+- A target market is a group of consumers for whom a particular product has been developed
+- The business hopes that these people will buy the product when it is made available in the marketplace